PennController/penncontroller.github.io/basic-tutorial/6_logging-data.md

 {% endcapture %}
 {% include instructions.html text=instructions%}

-### Collecting data
+---

+## Running the experiment

+We're finally ready to run the experiment and collect some data!

 {% capture instructions %}
-Run the experiment to log data and look at the logged data:

-1. Save and close the `main.js` file.
-2. In the **Results** folder, delete any existing files.
+1. Click the **Unpublished** toggle in the **Actions** panel to change the experiment from unpublished to published.
+2. Click **Share** and copy the link in the **Data-collection link** field.
-3. Click the link at the top of the experiment project page to run the experiment.
+3. Paste the experiment link into a new tab to run the experiment.
-4. Complete the experiment.
-5. Click the **Results** folder refresh icon.
-6. Open the `results` file:
-   + Click on *results* to open the `results` file as a pop-up window in the experiment project page; or
-   + Click on the eye icon under *results* to open the `results` file in a new tab; or
+4. Click **Results** to open the results file.
-   + Right-click on the eye icon, click *Save Link As...*, enter `"results.csv"` in the "Save As:" field, and click **Save** to save the `results` file as a comma-separated value (CSV) file.
 {% endcapture %}
 {% include instructions.html text=instructions%}

 ### Examining experimental results

-The `results` file should look like the following:
+The results file should look like this:

 <pre><code class="language-none" style="white-space:pre;">
+# Published experiment
 #
 # Results on...
 # USER...